Healthy Families Specialist

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 - Establish a trusting relationship with families to complete Healthy Families assessments and gather information used to assist in determining families in need of additional supportive services.

-- Complete assessments and home visits at assigned level.
+- Works with supervisory assistance to complete assessments and home visits at assigned level.